ojasvsingh71/Web-Notes/react-4.md

 ---

->In this example, the useNavigate hook is used to get the navigate function, which can be called to navigate to different routes without causing a full page reload.
+>🚀In this example, the useNavigate hook is used to get the navigate function, which can be called to navigate to different routes without causing a full page reload.
 By using this approach, you maintain the benefits of client-side routing in React, ensuring a faster and more seamless user experience.

 ---

-## Note
+## 📌 Note
 The useNavigate hook in React Router DOM is designed to work within the context of a BrowserRouter.
 It should be used inside a component that is a descendant of BrowserRouter to ensure access to the correct router context.
 This limitation is intentional, as useNavigate relies on the router context for scoped navigation, enabling seamless client-side routing without triggering a full page reload.
 Placing the hook within the correct context ensures its proper functionality for dynamic view and URL updates.

-## Lazy Loading
+## 🐢 Lazy Loading
 Lazy loading in React is a technique used to optimize the performance of a web application by deferring the loading of certain components until they are actually needed.
 This can significantly reduce the initial bundle size and improve the overall loading time of the application.

 In React, lazy loading is typically achieved using the React.lazy function along with the Suspense component.
 The React.lazy function allows you to load a component lazily, meaning it is only fetched when the component is actually rendered.
 Here's a simple example:

-## React Suspense
+## ⏳ React Suspense
 In React, Suspense is a component that enables a better experience for handling asynchronous operations such as code-splitting and lazy loading.
 It's used in conjunction with React.lazy for lazy loading components or with data fetching functions.
 When you're using React.lazy to load a component lazily, you wrap it with Suspense to specify a fallback UI that will be rendered while the component is being loaded.
 The fallback prop of Suspense defines what to display during the loading period.

-## Code Implementation
+## 🧩 Code Implementation

 ```
 import React, { Suspense } from 'react';